LiXiaoli921/EVSGL/README.md

 ## Overview
-### EVSGL: An Enhanced View-specific Graph Learning Framework for Multiview Clustering, 2022
+### EVSGL, 2022
-Here we provide the implementation of the EVSGL method, which is submitted to IEEE TCYB.
+Here we provide the implementation of the EVSGL framework, which is submitted to IEEE TCYB.

-Note! : The source code will be collated and uploaded within a week.

 ## Architecture
 + `data/` contains the six real-world dataset files;